guilhermedsmoreira/Single-phase-inverter/README.md

 The entire circuit shown below was built in LTspice, and the results were exported here to compare with the theoretical explanations.

-To build this circuit, we used 4 MOSFET transistors, a DC voltage source with an effective value of 5V, and a 10kΩ resistor.
+To build this circuit, we used four N-channel MOSFET transistors, a DC voltage source with an effective value of 5V, and a 10kΩ resistor.
 It's worth noting that each MOSFET is driven by its own pulse source for control.
 This technique, known as PWM (Pulse Width Modulation), will be explained later.

 ![Circuito Ponte H](Circuit_Bridge.png)